apioo/fusio/public/consumer/README.md

-# Consumer
+# Fusio-Consumer

+## About

-This is a sample Fusio consumer application which shows howto handle authorization and how to use the API to list available applications and grants to the user/developer.
+This is a sample Fusio consumer application which provides a basic account page to grant apps access to your account and to manage basic account data and app grants/credentials.
 Note this is only a sample normally you would embed this into your application.
+More informations about Fusio at http://fusio-project.org